 Meet the team

-Pallavi Avasarala is a sophomore at Duke University in Durham, North Carolina pursuing a Major in Neuroscience and TJHSST alumni.
-She is an active member of DUKE Emergency Medical Services and is also working as clinical research scholar, conducting studies on Post Operative Cognitive Disease (POCD) under the guidance of Dr. Miles Berger, MD, PhD, Duke Institute for Brain Sciences.
+Pallavi is a junior at Duke University in Durham, North Carolina pursuing a major in Sociology with a Neuroscience minor.
+She is an active member of DUKE Emergency Medical Services and is also working as clinical research scholar, conducting studies on Post Operative Cognitive Disease.
 Pallavi loves to work with kids and wants to pass on her passion for STEM to younger kids

-Senior at Oakton High School who loves to spend time with his robotics team competing in both FRC and FTC.
-Captain and Officer of a top 25 national school rocketry team, qualified for NASA Launch.
-I’m a passionate teacher and tutor at the Russian School of Mathematics.
-You can also find me mentoring younger robotics fanatics through Funbotics.org and Comets FLL team.
-I plan to apply my skills as a STEM leader and coach to a career in finance.
+Akshath is a freshman at Carnegie Mellon University in the Tepper School of Business.
+In high school, he dedicated his time to his robotics team, competing in both FRC and FTC.
+He is a passionate teacher and tutor at the Russian School of Mathematics.
+You can also find him mentoring younger robotics fanatics through Funbotics and the Comets FLL team.